x

 OBJECTIVES

-• Support European banks in developing and implementing climate-related financial products targeting European SMEs;
+• support European banks in developing and implementing climate related financial products targeting European SMEs;

-• Improve the ability to identify and manage climate transition risk assessments for European banks across SME lending portfolios;
+• improve the ability to identify and manage climate transition risk assessments for European banks across SME lending portfolios;

-• Drive the adoption of the EU taxonomy (a classification system establishing a list of environmentally sustainable economic activities) in reporting and management decisions across European SMEs and improve the quality and scale of climate disclosures by financial institutions.
+• support the adoption of the EU taxonomy in reporting and management decisions across European SMEs;

 RESULTS